Click here to see information about 2025 benefits

 $200

-*Certain medications used for chronic conditions or risk reduction are included the preventive drug list.
-HSA Advantage Plan members will pay Signature Plan copays for medications on this list.
+*Certain medications used for chronic conditions or risk reduction are included in the preventive drug list.
+HSA Advantage Plan members will pay Signature Plan copays for medications on the list.
 These copays will not apply to the HSA Advantage Plan deductible but will apply to the out-of-pocket maximum.

 **While the health system pharmacy should be your first choice for prescriptions, many pharmacies throughout the nation participate in the pharmacy network.

-For more information on managing prescription costs, read our tips to make the most of your pharmacy benefit.
+How to make the most out of your pharmacy benefit